anty-filidor/network_diffusion/README.md

 ## Installation

 **To install package run this command: `pip install network_diffusion`**.
-Please note, that currently we support Linux and MacOS only.
+Please note, that currently we support Linux, MacOS, and Windows only.

 If you like the package, please cite us as: